StefanoIncardone/kaylang/IDEAS.md

 use unions instead, which have to be checked (kinda like what Casey Muratori explained in ["Clean" Code, Horrible Performance](https://www.youtube.com/watch?v=tD5NrevFtbU)).

-dynamically dispatched objects rely on interfaces/traits/concept (whatever name) stipulating that a type implements a specific function, so the compiler can basically inject the tagged union representing the polymorfic object and the check for the type of the object by itself
+dynamically dispatched objects rely on interfaces/traits/concept (whatever name) stipulating that a type implements a specific function, so the compiler can basically inject the tagged union representing the polymorfic object and the check for the type of the object by itself.

 maybe optionally enable true dynamic dispatch on demand with v-tables and stuff